 - "Macroplastics" are objects or fragments of plastic having a diameter of more than 5 millimetres.
 One third of plastics produced are for packaging; these are "macroplastics".
 The OECD estimates that macroplastics account for 88% of the plastics that are released into the natural environment.
 This is due to insufficient collection and disposal(3).
 They often end up in the oceans and on beaches. - "Microplastics" are microparticles of plastic smaller than 5 millimetres.
 There are two types of microplastics: - 1.
 Primary microplastics: these are particles that are released directly into the environment and that come from land-based activities such as vehicle tire wear, wear on synthetic textiles during home washing, boat hull paint, road markings and urban dust.
 According to the International Union for Conservation of Nature (IUCN), about 15% to 31% of all plastic in the oceans is of primary origin.
-Primary microplastics are a concern, as about 52% of them remain in the ground, but 48% are transported into the oceans by water runoff and streams, as illustrated in the chart below. - 2.
-Secondary microplastics are produced by the fragmentation of more voluminous plastic items (packaging, fishing nets, etc.) that are exposed to the marine environment and to the sun, among other things.
+Primary microplastics are a concern, as about 52% of them remain in the ground, but 48% are transported into the oceans by water runoff and streams, as illustrated in the chart below.

-GLOBAL OCEAN POLLUTION Percentage of various paths to microplastics pollution
+GLOBAL OCEAN POLLUTIONPercentage of various paths to microplastics pollution